zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_03_datatypes.md

 We can compare two numbers with `>`, `>=`, `==`, `===`, `<=`, `<`.
 We will discuss the difference between `==` and `===` soon.
 For the rest of the operators, the result of the comparison is a boolean.

+The `=` symbol is not used for comparison.
+It is used for assigning a value to a variable (see later).

 The `!` operator negates its operand.
 True becomes false, and false becomes true.

 > A **truthy** value is a value `v` for which `!!v` is `true`.
 Example truthy values are: nonzero integers, strings containing at least one character.